jngaravitoc/MW-LMC-SCF/outline.md

  - Noise in the coefficients.
     - Check computation, maybe there is a bug in the code.
-    - Look at Wainberg variance methodology.
+    - Look at Wainberg variance method.

  - How to choose the number of coefficients in each expansion.
     - Again think about the variance?